compscidr/docker-github-actions-runner-android/README.md

 To run the container, check out the environment variables from the base image: https://github.com/myoung34/docker-github-actions-runner#environment-variables

+There is also an example docker-compose file which uses .env file to set the variables.

 ## Building:
 `docker build -f Dockerfile .`